-We aim to delight, challenge, move and amaze with a bold and continually evolving mix of new and re-discovered plays in our unique in-the-round space.
+We aim to entertain, challenge, move and amaze with a bold and continually evolving mix of new and re-discovered plays in our unique in-the-round space.
 We want to change lives by telling remarkable stories from a wide variety of times and places, filtered through the singular imagination of our writers and the remarkable close-up presence of our actors.

 A theatre of this scale, with the audience wrapped around the players, invites acting to be the centre of the experience.
 This is theatre as a figurative art: the human being literally at its centre.
 We want to experience voices and stories from our past and our present alongside visions of the future.
 Life as it's lived: unplugged and un-miked.
 Close-up magic.
 Truths the hand can touch.